Serotonin–norepinephrine reuptake inhibitor: Selective serotonin reuptake inhibitors

 Selective serotonin reuptake inhibitors (SSRIs) selectively inhibit the reuptake of serotonin and are a widely used group of antidepressants.
 With increased receptor selectivity compared to TCAs, undesired effects such as poor tolerability are avoided.
 Serotonin is synthesized from an amino acid called L-tryptophan.
 Active transport system regulates the uptake of tryptophan across the blood–brain barrier.
 Serotonergic pathways are classified into two main ways in the brain: the ascending projections from the medial and dorsal raphe and the descending projections from the caudal raphe into the spinal cord.

 Selective norepinephrine reuptake inhibitors

-Noradrenergic neurons are located in two major regions in the brain.
-These regions are locus coeruleus and lateral tegmental.
-With administration of SNRIs, neuronal activity in locus coeruleus region is induced because of increased concentration of norepinephrine in the synaptic cleft.
+Noradrenergic neurons are located in two major regions in the brain, the locus coeruleus and lateral tegmental.
+With administration of SNRIs, neuronal activity in the locus coeruleus is induced because of increased concentration of norepinephrine in the synaptic cleft.
 This results in activation of α2 adrenergic receptors, as discussed previously.

 Assays have shown that SNRIs have insignificant penchant for mACh, α1 and α2 adrenergic, or H1 receptors.